 For output ^E (ENQ, Enquiry), most terminal emulators will answerback with its name.
 Xshell defaults to the same behavior, but the user may define which characters to answerback with.

 Use the built-in font to draw line characters

-When outputting lines or boxes with line characters (-, |, -, etc.) use Xshell's default font instead of the user defined font.
+When outputting lines or boxes with line characters (-, |, -|, etc.) use Xshell's default font instead of the font of the session properties.

 Use the built-in font to support Powerline